Apo-Shower/edge-developer/microsoft-edge/webview2/howto/debug.md

         :::image type="complex" source="./media/resultsvs.png" alt-text=" Visual Studio Code Debug Output" lightbox="/media/resultsvs.png":::
         Visual Studio Code Debug Output
         :::image-end:::

+> [!NOTE]
+> If your application has more than one WebView hosted within it, connecting to the first created might not be what you need.
+To solve this, there is an "Advanced" mode that lets you select a targeted WebView to connect to.

+To turn on Advanced mode:
+* Change the useWebview configuration parameter to “Advanced” and add the urlFilter parameter.
+The value of the urlFilter is used as a string comparison parameter on the URL that each WebView is navigated to.

+Congratulations, you have completed this guide.

 For a list of other JavaScript Debugging features in Visual Studio Code, visit the [Visual Studio JS Adapter](https://github.com/microsoft/vscode-js-debug/#whats-new) Github Page.